Potala Palace Tibet

 The Potala Palace is composed of two parts, the Red Palace at the top middle and the White Palace as two wings.
-Painted deeply red and richly decorated with painting, jewelled work, carving and other ornament, the palace was once the religious center to hold ceremonies.
-The highlights here include the The Great West Hall, Dharma Cave, The Saint's Chapel, The Tomb of the Thirteenth Dalai Lama.
+Painted deeply red and richly decorated with painting, jeweled work, carving and other ornaments, the palace was once the religious center to hold ceremonies.
+The highlights here include The Great West Hall, Dharma Cave, The Saint's Chapel, The Tomb of the Thirteenth Dalai Lama.

 The White Palace

 Surrounding the Red Palace is the White Palace, which used to be the dwelling place of the former Dalai Lamas and the official buildings of Tibet local government.
 The color white of these palaces symbolizes the peace and quiet in Tibet.
 Located on the fourth floor, The Great East Hall is one of the most important halls in the White Palace, used to be the site for momentous religious and political events.
 The fifth and sixth floors are used as the living quarters and offices of regents while the seventh floor, the top one, is the living quarters of Dalai Lama consisting of two palaces named the East Chamber of Sunshine and the West Chamber of Sunshine due to the plentiful sunshine.

 - The admission of Potala Palace is 200 CNY/ Per person from May to October, and 100 CNY/Per Person from November to April.

 - The opening time: From May 1st to October 31st, 09:00 am to 16:30 pm.
 From November 1st to April 30th, 09:00 am to 15:00 pm.